AudioKit/AudioKit/README.md

 RECENT UPDATE NOTES:

-* CSDPropertyManager also contains MidiIn methods which aren't used and probably won't stay in CSDProperty when we do use them.
+* OCSPropertyManager also contains MidiIn methods which aren't used and probably won't stay in OCSProperty when we do use them.

 INDIGESTION: